st-h/ember-content-editable/README.md

 ### Extra Tags
 Some browsers have a bug where extra tags including `<div>`s get inserted into contenteditable fields, usually when newlines are entered.

-1) If you don't care about any tags, use `isText=true` to strip all of them.
+1) If you don't care about any tags, use `type="text"` to strip all of them.
 2) If you do care about tags, either use `display: inline-block` on the content-editable component (simplest solution) or pass a function as `stringInterpolator=myInterpolator` to remove extra text.

 ```